remix-run/remix/docs/start/tutorial.md

 Add a `Form`, add an `action`, Remix does the rest.

+Note that we created the delete action in a separate file simply to explore that option.
+In reality we recommend you to stay in your page file and distinguish between the different actions, for example with a switch statement.
+You can learn more about that in [this awesome video](https://youtu.be/w2i-9cYxSdc?si=DDa78AYojCM6VCt7&t=117)

 ## Index Routes

 When we load up the app, you'll notice a big blank page on the right side of our list.